gmusicproxy/gmusicproxy/README.md

   device-id = 54bbd32a309a34ef
   ```

-When the proxy is launched, it searches for a file named `gmusicproxy.cfg` on the XDG-compliant folders like `/home/USER/.config/` or `/etc/xdg/`.
+When the proxy is launched, it searches for a file named `gmusicproxy.cfg` in the XDG-compliant folders like `/home/USER/.config/` or `/etc/xdg/`.
 It is possible to specify an arbitrary config file on the command-line using the option `--config`.

 ### URL-based interface
 The only way to use the service is to query the proxy by means of properly formatted HTTP requests over the configured TCP port.
 Such URLs can be used directly in music programs or in scripts or in any browser.
 A URL looks like this: `http://host:port/command?param_1=value&param_2=value`.
 I don't apply any validation to the submitted values: please, be nice with the proxy and don't exploit it! :)

-Consider that any song, album, artist, playlist or station got an unique ID in Google Music API but there are many methods to discover them.
+Consider that any song, album, artist, playlist or station got a unique ID in Google Music API but there are many methods to discover them.

-Here a list of the supported requests (with some restricted by the availability a All Access subscription):
+Here a list of the supported requests (with some restricted by the availability of a All Access subscription):

 - `/get_collection`: reports an M3U playlist with all the songs in your personal collection.
 - `/search_id`: reports the unique ID as result of a search for an artist, a song or an album.